 - Shipped by Newegg® Service.
 Newegg began to offer Shipped by Newegg, a comprehensive suite of warehousing and fulfillment services, to the Newegg Marketplace sellers in 2013.
 Enrolled Newegg Marketplace sellers deliver their products to one of Newegg's fulfillment centers, and Newegg handles the fulfillment of orders placed in the sellers' online stores and charges service fees based on the size of the products and the shipping methods requested. - Newegg Logistics.
-Newegg launched Newegg Logistics in 2014, a division dedicated to providing end-to-end ecommerce logistics and supply chain solutions covering warehousing, inventory management, order processing, packing and shipping, designed to reduce inventory costs and streamline supply chain efficiencies, to Newegg's other business partners, manufacturers, whole-sellers, Marketplace sellers and B2B clients.
-Newegg typically enters into a master service agreement with its Newegg Logistics customers and charges service fees at a fixed rate.

-- Newegg Staffing: Newegg launched Newegg Staffing in 2020 with a focus on providing both direct placement and seasonal placement of employees to help its partners, offering clerical, manufacturing and logistics employee placement.
-Offices have been launched in Southern California, Indiana, New Jersey and Texas. - Newegg Bridge: Newegg launched Newegg Bridge in 2020 offering turnkey customer service outsourcing solutions with 24/7 support.
+Newegg launched Newegg Logistics in 2014, a division dedicated to providing end-to-end e-commerce logistics and supply chain solutions covering warehousing, inventory management, order processing, packing and shipping, designed to reduce inventory costs and streamline supply chain efficiencies, to Newegg's other business partners, manufacturers, whole-sellers, marketplace sellers and B2B clients.
+Newegg typically enters into a master service agreement with its Newegg Logistics customers and charge service fees at a fixed rate. - Newegg Staffing: Newegg launched Newegg Staffing in 2020 with a focus on providing both Direct Placement and Seasonal Placement of employees to help its partners, offering Clerical, Manufacturing and Logistics Employee placement.
+Offices have been launched in Southern California and Indiana. - Newegg Bridge: Newegg launched Newegg Bridge in 2020 offering turnkey customer service outsourcing solutions with 24/7 support.
 The outsourcing solutions include Phone, Chat, and Email support, as well as Social Media monitoring.
-Newegg Bridge is a scalable solution that can assist "small, medium, and larger" customers year round or seasonally. - Pure Facility Solutions: Newegg launched a cleaning service business named Pure Facility Solutions in 2020 offering commercial facilities cleaning and sanitizing services to businesses. - Newegg PC Assembly Service: Newegg has launched a PC building service which offers professional assembly service, custom skins, and liquid cooling loops assembly service.
+Newegg Bridge is a scalable solution that can assist "small, medium, and larger" customers year round or seasonally. - Pure Facility Solutions: Newegg launched a cleaning service business named Pure Facility Solutions in 2020 offering commercial facilities cleaning and sanitizing services to businesses. - Newegg PC Assembly Service: Newegg expects to launch a PC building service which will offer professional assembly service, custom skins, and liquid cooling loops assembly service.
 This service primarily will operate in two kind of builds, BTS (Build To Stock) & BTO (Build To Order).